-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-Any member residing in the AFC home provider’s residence, whose medical condition or behaviormental health threatens the health and/or safety of himself/herself or others, is subject to discharge without notice from the Adult Foster Care home.
+Any member residing in the adult foster care (AFC) home provider’s residence, whose medical condition or behavior or mental health threatens the health and/or safety of himself or herself or others, is subject to discharge without notice from the AFC home.

-The AFC home provider must take appropriate action if the member's medical condition deteriorates and he/she requires more skilled intervention to ensure his/her health and safety.
+The AFC home provider must take appropriate action if the member's medical condition deteriorates and requires more skilled intervention to ensure the member’s health and safety.
 Depending on the member's condition, appropriate action could include calling emergency medical services, the member's physician or the managed care organization (MCO) service coordinator working with the member or MCO-contracted AFC provider agency, as applicable.
 The AFC home provider must take action and must inform the MCO on the same day the AFC home provider becomes aware of the need to respond to a change in the member's medical condition.

 The MCO must work with the AFC home provider or with providers of other services to arrange alternate services to meet the member's needs.

-When the member's behavior causes the member to threaten the health and safety of himself/herself or others, the AFC home provider must take appropriate action which could include calling the police or sheriff's department, the member's physician, the MCO service coordinator or MCO-contracted AFC provider agency, as applicable.
-The member must be removed from the AFC home as soon as possible if he/she becomes a threat to the health or safety of himself/herself or others.
+When the member's behavior causes the member to threaten the health and safety of himself or herself or others, the AFC home provider must take appropriate action which may include calling the police or sheriff's department, the member's physician, and does include the MCO service coordinator or MCO-contracted AFC provider agency, as applicable.
+The member must be removed from the AFC home as soon as possible if the member becomes a threat to the health or safety of himself or herself or others.
 In some instances, the MCO may call Adult Protective Services (APS) if hospitalization for psychiatric observation seems warranted.

 The MCO must issue an Adverse Determination letter to the member within three days of receiving information regarding an incident which warranted the involuntary removal of the member from the AFC home.
 The effective date on the Adverse Determination letter is the date the form is dated and mailed/given to the member, even if the decision is appealed.
-Though the member may not be denied all services through Home and Community-based Services (HCBS) STAR+PLUS Waiver (SPW), the member has a right to appeal the decision of removal from the AFC home.
+Though the member may not be denied all services through the STAR+PLUS Home and Community Based Services (HCBS) program, the member has a right to appeal the decision of removal from the AFC home.

-The member may not remain in the HCBS SPW AFC home during the appeal process.
-The MCO must work with APS or providers of other HCBS SPW services to arrange alternate placement for the member.
+The member may not remain in the STAR+PLUS HCBS program AFC home during the appeal process.
+The MCO must work with APS or providers of other STAR+PLUS HCBS program services to arrange alternate placement for the member.

 In circumstances in which the AFC home provider has moved in with the AFC member into the member’s home, the AFC member has the right to request termination of the arrangement at any time by contacting the MCO or MCO-contracted AFC provider, and request assistance with eviction of the AFC home provider.
-The MCO must ensure other HCBS service options are offered should the AFC arrangement terminate.
+The MCO must ensure other STAR+PLUS HCBS program service options are offered should the AFC arrangement terminate.

 7180 Annual Reassessment of the AFC

 Member